Faye Wattleton

 In 1992, Wattleton received the Dean’s Distinguished Service Award from the Mailman School of Public Health.
 Planned Parenthood Federation of America honored her with its Margaret Sanger Award, and in 1993, she was inducted into the National Women’s Hall of Fame.
 Ms. Wattleton presently serves on the boards of directors of the Estée Lauder Companies, Quidel Corporation, Bio-Technology General Corporation, Empire Blue Cross and Blue Shield, the Eisenhower Fellowships, the Institute for International Education, Jazz at Lincoln Center, and the United Nations Association of the United States of America.

-Additionally, Wattleton is the president of the Center for Gender Equality, nonprofit research, policy development, and education institution created in 1995 to advance women’s equality and full participation in society.
+Additionally, Wattleton is the president of the Center for Gender Equality, a nonprofit research, policy development, and education institution created in 1995 to advance women’s equality and full participation in society.
 Currently, she is president of the Center for the Advancement of Women.

 In 2017, Wattleton Co-Founded EeroQ Quantum Computing.